Black Hole States in Quantum Spin Chains: Krylov Complexity

 the Krylov complexity (or the spread complexity) of the initial state is defined as

 A more elaborate version can be found in \cite{Balasubramanian:2022tpr}.
 Time averaging is often invoked to get rid of short-scale oscillations:

 In fig.~\ref{CKave} we show the time averaged Krylov complexity of the black hole state compared to that of the integrable two-site singlet, for $L=16$.
+We remark that the part of the spin chain Hilbert space available for the black hole state amounts to 69 parity even states out of the 1430 states with non-crossing pairings for $L=16$.

-We observe that the complexity of the black-hole state grows more rapidly and saturates and a higher value compared to the integrable state.
+While the limitation on the available Hilbert space does not allow us to make strong conclusions and calls for more investigations, we do observe that the complexity of the black-hole state grows more rapidly and saturates and a higher value compared to the integrable state.
 The oscillations, not shown in the plot are also more pronounced for the integrable state.
-The integrable state clearly explores a much smaller portion of the Hilbert space.